Tune in here for all of the latest news in The Newsletter.

-As you may be aware, we were finally able to take over additional space in the back of the pub and we are in the middle of doing a major bathroom renovation as well as increasing brewery production.
-There will be some slight inconveniences and dust, but out of the ashes will come great things in 2015, making your dining experience at Iron Springs that much nicer.
-Thank you for your patience during the remodel – only one month to go!
+As you may be aware, we were finally able to take over additional space in the back of the pub and we are in the tail end of doing a major facelift to our bathrooms as well as increasing brewery production.
+We know there have been some slight inconveniences and dust, but out of the ashes are coming great things in 2015, making your dining experience at Iron Springs that much nicer.
+We should be unveiling everything the weekend of Fairfax Festival – March 14th(ish).
+We very much appreciate your patience during these past few months.

 OUR HAPPY HOUR JUST GOT HAPPIER!

 We’ve expanded happy hour to include specials on our house white and red wine too. $4.00 pints ($4.25 for Casey), $1.00 off all our fantastic appetizers, and our house red for $5.50 and our house white for $6.50.
 All night Monday, 4-6 Tuesday, 12-6 Wednesday through Friday, and 4-6 Saturday and Sunday.